Enterprise-CMCS/macpro-mdct-qmr/README.md

 ## What is QMR

 The new Quality Measure Reporting (QMR) application will house all the state required measures for reporting on Adult, Child, and Health Home core sets.
 The new application is replacing the time intensive SDF files previously used for submission.
 Data collected within the QMR application will be sent to the CMS partner MPR for analytics and reporting via the CollabraLink owned BigMAC application.

-This application measures the quality of care and programs offered by states related to their Adult, Child and Health Home offerings.
+This application measures the quality of care and programs offered by states related to their Adult, Child, and Health Home offerings.

 ## Value